KxSystems/docs-v1/docs/ml/nlp.md

 ### Bisecting K-means

 Bisecting K-means adopts the K-means algorithm and splits a cluster in two.
 This algorithm is more efficient when _k_ is large.
 For the K-means algorithm, the computation involves every data point of the data set and _k_ centroids.
 On the other hand, in each bisecting step of Bisecting K-means, only the data points of one cluster and two centroids are involved in the computation.
 Thus the computation time is reduced.
 Secondly, Bisecting K-means produce clusters of similar sizes, while K-means is known to produce clusters of widely differing sizes.

-In the NLP library we have two functions that split on different clusters.

 #### `.nlp.cluster.bisectingKmeans`

-_The Bisecting K-means algorithm uses K-means repeatedly to split the largest cluster into two clusters_
+_The Bisecting K-means algorithm uses K-means repeatedly to split the most cohesive clusters into two clusters_

 Syntax: `.nlp.cluster.bisectingKmeans[docs;k;iters]`